 Depending on the situation, there may be special considerations you need to make for employees with disabilities, especially those with immunocompromising conditions (e.g. older workers, pregnant workers, those with chronic medical conditions) under Equal Employment Opportunity laws.

-If an employee is concerned about returning to work because they’ve contracted COVID-19, are caring for someone with COVID-19, or has childcare issues related to COVID-19 school closures, you may be required to offer them paid leave under the Families First Coronavirus Response Act.
+If an employee is concerned about returning to work because they’ve contracted COVID-19, are caring for someone with COVID-19, or has childcare issues related to COVID-19 school closures, you may consider offering them paid leave under the Families First Coronavirus Response Act.

 Another effective way of easing employee concerns about returning to work is to ensure you’ve taken the necessary steps to make your workplace as safe as possible.
 This means having a plan in place to address things like how you will assess workplace risk, implement cleaning and hygiene protocols, screen employees (if applicable), and communicate going forward.